EHB-TI/web-app-hexclan/README.md

   Purchase: drankkaart van 10 bonnetjes
 That generates a QR code that can be read by Payconiq.
 Feedback message to confirm payment is complete

+- Idea3
+  - Regular users are able to generate tickets linked to a particular course and assign a priority level.
+Fields should be present to upload and share screenshots and source code.
+Users have access to an overview of the tickets they have generated.
+  - Privileged users (professors) should get access to an admin panel containing an overview of the ticket queues paired with the courses they are teaching.
+This implies that tickets should be routed to the correct privileged account.
+Professors should be able to communicate with students wrt a particular ticket in a forum-like interface.
+Professors should be able to update the status of a given ticket (open, in treatment, closed).
+  - From a security perspective, only students and professors of the relevant domain (ehb.be) should be granted access to the tool.
+    - Optional: the authentication system should leverage the existing AD of the EhB.

 # Threat model
 *describe your threat model.
 One or more architectural diagram expected.
 Also a list of the principal threats and what you will do about them*